 A review of available research was published in 1995 and found that most studies about the efficacy of traction for LBP were of poor quality.
 Those studies that were of high quality were not able to demonstrate that lumbar traction helps LBP.
 Conclusion: While lumbar traction did not seem detrimental to individuals with LBP, it also didn’t seem to help much.

-A paper in the 2001 issue of Physical Therapy Journal examined published evidence for various treatment modalities for acute (< 4 weeks of pain), sub-acute (4-12 weeks), and chronic (> 12 weeks) non-specific LBP.
+A paper in the 2001 issue of Physical Therapy Journal examined published evidence for various treatment modalities for acute ( 12 weeks) non-specific LBP.
 In short, the findings indicate that traction for acute, sub-acute and chronic LBP received a grade of "C" (no benefit demonstrated).
 To date, no other high quality studies have been published to refute these findings.

 What Does Help Low Back Pain?